kraken-php/docs/api-log.md

     class LoggerFactory

-Factory for creating Kraken-compatbile instances of Monolog handlers, processors and formatters.
+Factory for creating Kraken-compatible instances of Monolog handlers, processors and formatters.